Tarrant County Clerk

 Real Estate Records

-When you’re ready to search electronically indexed records, use the official Tarrant County Real Estate Search portal.
+When you are ready to search electronically indexed records, use the official Tarrant County Real Estate Search portal.

 Real Estate Search

-Use Court Record Access Correctly: Civil, Probate, and County Criminal
+Court Record Access: Civil, Probate, and County Criminal

 Court documents have different custodians depending on the court.
-For County Courts at Law (civil matters within their jurisdiction) and Probate Courts, the County Clerk maintains the case files, indexes, and many related services.
-For County Criminal Courts (Class A, B, and certain Class C misdemeanors within the County Criminal Courts), the County Clerk keeps records and manages fine payments processing windows.
+For County Courts at Law and Probate Courts, the County Clerk maintains the case files, indexes, and many related services.
+For County Criminal Courts, the County Clerk keeps records and manages fine payment processing windows.

 County Courts at Law (Civil)

 The County Clerk’s Civil Division supports intake, processing, and maintenance of civil cases in the County Courts at Law.
-Attorneys and pro se filers should follow statewide e-filing mandates where applicable and use the county’s online access to review public case data.
+Attorneys and self-represented filers should follow statewide e-filing mandates where applicable and use the county’s online access tools to review public case data.

 What to know: